safa-gif/FeedbackRepo/feedback/README.md

 - We are mapping the list by using `<FeedbackList feedback={feedback}/>`

-- We are creting a component strictly for styling, we'll be creting the card under the shared folder that relies under the components folder.
+- We are creating a component strictly for styling, we'll be creating the card under the shared folder that relies under the components folder.

 - The content of the card will be displayed as its children and destructured within Card props.